checkly/terraform-provider-checkly/docs/guides/support-for-terraform-0.12.md

 ### Authentication

-To use the provider with your Checkly account, you will need an API Key for the account.
-Go to the [Account Settings: API Keys page](https://app.checklyhq.com/account/api-keys) and click 'Create API Key'.
+To use the provider with your Checkly account, you will need an API Key for your Checkly user.
+Go to the [User Settings: API Keys page](https://app.checklyhq.com/settings/user/api-keys) and click 'Create API Key'.

 Now expose the API key as an environment variable in your shell: